FYI – SPOILERS!

 It is worth remembering that reversals DON’T have to relate ONLY to the protagonist’s aim in a scene: here we see Van Helsing’s aim reversed (the bell), then Mr Hyde’s (his arm).
 Played for laughs by both Hugh Jackman and a CGI Mr Hyde (Robbie Coltrane), the audience is left in no doubt as to what *kind* of film this is: a hammy action/adventure that’s very, very silly but if you like that sort of thing, then it’s rollicking good ride.

-TIP: Reversals don’t have to be plot devices or even reveal character; instead, they can illustrate tone, like they do here in VAN HELSING.
+Reversals don’t have to be plot devices or even reveal character.
+Instead, they can illustrate tone, like they do here in VAN HELSING.

 I do an in-depth breakdown of the character of Driver from DRIVE (2011) in my book, Writing & Selling Thriller Screenplays, but what I don’t mention in the text is that it has an absolutely captivating reversal in the moment in the lift.

-Though we understand intuitively that Driver finds his humanity via Irene and her son Benecio, we never see them in bed together and the only time we see them kiss on screen is in the lift.
+Driver finds his humanity via Irene and her son Benecio.
+However we never see them in bed together, plus the only time we see them kiss is in the lift.
 And that kiss!
-It’s a dream kiss, one of heroes and princesses, but also one of goodbye, for moments later Driver is the savage we already know he is, yet crucially, Irene does not (remember the previous section here – reversals don’t always relate ONLY to the protagonist!).
+It’s a dream kiss, one of heroes and princesses, but also one of goodbye.
+Moments later Driver is the savage we already know he is, yet crucially, Irene does not (remember the previous section here – reversals don’t always relate ONLY to the protagonist!).